Caswell Hill, Saskatoon

 Caswell Hill is a district in the city of Saskatoon, Saskatchewan, Canada.
 It derives its name from an early homesteader Robert Caswell one of the Temperance Colonists of 1883.
 It is an area of beautiful character homes first built ca. 1905, tiny war-time houses, and newer houses.
 Caswell is a thriving and diverse community nestled between two economic areas, the downtown core, and the stores lining 33rd Street West.

-Caswell Hill is bounded by 22nd Street to the south, H Avenue to the west, 33rd Street to the north, and Idylwyld Drive to the east.
+Caswell Hill is bounded by 22nd Street to the south, Avenue H to the west, 33rd Street to the north, and Idylwyld Drive to the east.

 Layout

 Streets are laid out east and west, avenues are laid out running north and south.
 Streets increment in number as travel heads northward.
 Avenues increment alphabetically as travel proceeds west.
 The whole of the Caswell Hill community is also laid out in a grid pattern.

 Historic sites

 Saskatoon Railway Station (Canadian Pacific) is one of many Saskatoon buildings listed in the Canadian Register of Historic Places.
 It is a Château style station which was built in 1907.
 Its current address is 305 Idylwyld Drive North, Idylwyld Drive used to be called Avenue A.